 Creative art therapy does not contradict mainstream medical approaches.
 Because the human system is a multi-dimensional and holistic ecosystem, people can integrate creative and artistic processes to complement biomedical treatments.

 Are you aware of the many benefits offered by art and music therapies, or creative arts therapy in general?
 If you or a loved one are in recovery from substance use disorder, art therapy can be a wonderful addition to your treatment plan.
 Creative therapy can help treat trauma, grief, anxiety, stress, and addictions.
 Participants enjoy an improvement in mood, personal relationships, a sense of achievement, and self-esteem.
 At Laguna Shores Recovery, our team of licensed mental healthcare professionals and therapists can coach and counsel you on using these methods.
 Our compassionate and knowledgeable staff will build a personalized treatment plan for everyone who comes through our door.
 Our full medical residential facility offers a range of treatments, including traditional methods such as diagnosis, behavioral therapies, and 12-step programs as well as creative therapies to help you or your loved one.
-Whether you’re ready for treatment or are simply looking for information, call Laguna Shores Recovery at (866) 906-3203.
+Whether you’re ready for treatment or are simply looking for information, call our team here at Laguna Shores Recovery today.